 One bee farming apprentice’s journey to graduation

-Experience managing around thirty colonies was helpful, but with hands-on teaching to manage 350 colonies, Jack’s confidence in key decision-making grew dramatically.
+With hands-on teaching to manage 350 colonies, Jack’s confidence in key decision-making grew dramatically.
 Working day-to-day, seeing hundreds of colonies in a week, leaves its mark; the speed and ‘bee-sight’ of a commercial bee farmer are just two things that experience brings, and were honed through a breadth of apiary locations.
-From rooftops in London with tricky access, Heather moors and fierce elements, to woodlands in Kent and estates in the Cotswolds, each has their own variation on a season, forage, and physical challenges.
-Getting Hiluxes out of sticky situations is still a work in progress, perhaps avoiding them in the first place should take precedence.
+From rooftops in London with tricky access, heather moors and fierce elements, to woodlands in Kent and estates in the Cotswolds, each has their own variation on a season, forage, and physical challenges.

-Alongside producing a wide array of honeys and products of the hive, essential teaching blocks led by Celia and David Rudland at East Surrey Bees provided a thorough base of theory knowledge with immediately apparent practical applications.
-With an ever-growing theory underlying the hive ‘mind’, and a plethora of further reading suggestions that any beekeeper would do well to investigate, the support this element of the apprenticeship offers continues to make a big impact on how Jack approaches his daily work.
+Alongside producing a wide array of honeys and products of the hive, essential teaching blocks at East Surrey Bees provided a thorough base of theory knowledge with immediately apparent practical applications.
+The support this element of the apprenticeship offered mad a big impact on how Jack approached his daily work.